‘The Young And The Restless’ Recap: Kyle Pouts Over News That Theo Is His Cousin

 Peter Bergman looking like a ???? as always! #Repost @cbswatch ・・・ Peter Bergman: the man, the Daytime superstar, the @youngandrestlesscbs legend.
 And this first look for Watch! magazine is proof. ????
 Find the photos at the ???? in our bio. #JackAbbott #YR #CBS #CBSWatch Photography by @fscottschafer Styled by @christinajpacelli Grooming by @melissawalshmakeup

 At Crimson Lights, Theo ran into a morose Kyle, and he called him “cuz.”
 Kyle didn’t appreciate the familiarity, but Theo felt it explained why they hit it off so well in the beginning.
-Kyle said the fact that they share a grandmother doesn’t mean that Kyle will put up with nonsense from Theo.
+Kyle said the fact that they share a grandmother doesn’t mean that he will put up with nonsense from Theo.
 Before Kyle walked out, Theo let him know that he got along famously with his Uncle Jack.